collective/collective.developermanual/source/hosting/nginx.rst

 Buildout and recipe
 ====================

-Use the recipe and buildout example below to get started.
+If, and only if, you cannot use a platform install of nginx you may use the recipe and buildout example below to get started.

 * http://www.martinaspeli.net/articles/an-uber-buildout-for-a-production-plone-server